theogiraudet/Bookshelf/docs/modules/block.md

 Minecraft does not perfectly map between blocks and items.
 Some items may correspond to multiple blocks, and this function will only return one of them.
 ```

 Get block data from the given item string id.
-The output is equivalent to [`#bs.block:get_type`](#get-block), but also includes all additional properties that are not dependent on block state.
+The output is equivalent to [`#bs.block:get_type`](#get-block), but also includes all additional attributes that are not dependent on block state.

 :Inputs:
   **Function macro**: